hypervel/hypervel.org/docs/docs/artisan.md

 After generating your command, you should define appropriate values for the `signature` and `description` properties of the class.
 These properties will be used when displaying your command on the `list` screen.
 The `signature` property also allows you to define [your command's input expectations](#defining-input-expectations).
 The `handle` method will be called when your command is executed.
 You may place your command logic in this method.

 Let's take a look at an example command.
 Note that we are able to request any dependencies we need via the command's `handle` method.
-The Laravel Hyperf [service container](/docs/container) will automatically inject all dependencies that are type-hinted in this method's signature:
+The Hypervel [service container](/docs/container) will automatically inject all dependencies that are type-hinted in this method's signature:

 ```php
 <?php